Frequently Asked Questions

 Why do some stores sell two products for cleaning teak?

-To get furniture looking perfect, a teak cleaner and a teak brightener can be applied.
-Our Teak Cleaner contains both, so you only need to use one product.
+To restore teak furniture to its best appearance, both a teak cleaner and a teak brightener can be applied.
+Our Teak Cleaner conveniently contains both functions in a single product, so you only need to use one treatment to clean, brighten, and refresh your teak furniture effectively.

 How can I deal with dark spots on the wood during cleaning?